nnezam2/Fair-Resource-Allocation/README.md

 In this work we integrate different aspects of resource allocation and seek a synergistic strategy in which the vulnerable populations would be vaccinated with higher priority.
 We propose a trade-off between geographical coverage and social group fairness as a guiding principle for prevention-centered strategies.
 The proposed methodology can also be applied to other scarce resources and social benefit allocation problems.

-*Our updated code will be available soon
+*The Final version of the code will be available soon